Velimir Mihailo Teodorović: Biography

 Velimir visited Princess Julia more often than his father, with whom he was in the evening in the billiard room in the basement of the old court.
 The prince was very reserved towards him, fearing that he would spoil him with excessive attention, which was a common custom at that time, especially with male children.

-When he turned seventeen (1866), at his father's urging, he converted to the Orthodox faith, and his godfather at his baptism was Metropolitan Mihailo of Belgrade.
+When he turned seventeen (1866), at his father's urging, he converted to the Orthodox faith.
+The godfather at his baptism was Metropolitan Mihailo of Belgrade.
 At his baptism, he was named Velimir Teodorović.
-Teodorović was the old surname of Obrenović.
+Teodorović was the old surname of Obrenović dynasty.
 Since then, he has always signed himself as Velimir Mihailo (after his father) Teodorović.

-He grew into a handsome young man, he looked very much like his father, both in stature and character, as well as in the colour of his voice, movements and nature.
+He grew into a handsome young man, he looked very much like his father, both in stature and character, as well as in the color of his voice, movements and nature.
 He loved poetry, was a good rider and swordsman.

 After completing his high school education in Serbia in 1867 he was enrolled in the private high school of Professor Olivier near Geneva.
-Along with his personal valet, he was accompanied by the prince's aide Aleksandar Protić.
+Along with his personal valet, he was accompanied by the prince's aide-de-camp Aleksandar Protić.
 It was there that he last met his father, who was returning from the World's Fair in Paris, and on that occasion, he received a diamond ring, of exceptional value and beauty.
 At that time, the prince gave up his intention to publicly recognize him as the son of the heir, as he intended to marry Katarina Konstantinović, expecting a legal heir.

-After his father's death, in the assassination in Košutnjak in 1868, since there was no will, at the request of Metropolitan Mihailo, the governor and the prince's sister Petrija, he was immediately brought to Belgrade, he was given an inheritance, bordered on the Danube and had its own port, in Lesser Wallachia, and Romanian bonds worth 30,000 ducats, thus securing its future.
+After his father's death, in the assassination in Košutnjak in 1868, since there was no will, at the request of Metropolitan Mihailo, the governor and the prince's sister Petria Bajić of Varadija (1810-180), he was immediately brought to Belgrade, he was given an inheritance, bordered on the Danube and had its own port, in Lesser Wallachia, and Romanian bonds worth 30,000 ducats, thus securing its future.
 As Velimir or (as he was officially called) "Prince Mihajlo's cadet" was a minor, he was assigned three guardians: Metropolitan Mihajlo, President of the Court of Cassation Đorđe Petrović and President of the National Assembly Živko Karabiberović.
 He was sent from Belgrade to the inherited estate and then continued his studies in Munich.
-He studied agronomy first, it was thought that this knowledge would be useful for him to manage the property in Mala Vlaška.
+He studied agronomy first, it was thought that this knowledge would be useful for him to manage the properties in Lesser Wallachia.
 He then reoriented himself to chamber sciences (economics and politics).

-He became an adult at the age of 21 in 1870 and entered the possession of Negoja.
-The rest of the relatives were intolerant of him, although he showed no pretensions, they feared he would try to take over.
+He became an adult at the age of 21 in 1870 and entered the possession of Negoi.
+The rest of the relatives were intolerant of him, as they feared he would try to take over the throne, although he never showed any pretensions of doing so.